Arthur Onslow (Australian politician): Life

-After returning to England he studied steam navigation at the Royal Naval College, Portsmouth, before he joined the frigate HMS Phaeton, and was at Vera Cruz during the French operations at Mexico.
+After returning to England he studied steam navigation at the Royal Naval College, before he joined the frigate HMS Phaeton, and was at Vera Cruz during the French operations at Mexico.
 In 1863 he was promoted to the rank of commander, and was appointed to HMS Meeanee (1848), 81 guns, then stationed in the Mediterranean.
 Soon after his health failed and he was compelled to seek leave of absence.
 Having obtained two years' sick leave he came to New South Wales, where he resided up to the time of his death.

-On 31 January 1867 he married Elizabeth Macarthur, with whom he had eight children, including James Macarthur-Onslow and Rosa Sibella Macarthur Onslow.
+On 31 January 1867 he married Elizabeth Macarthur, with whom he had eight children, including James Macarthur-Onslow and Sibella Macarthur-Onslow.
 In 1871 he retired with the rank of post captain.
 In 1869 he was elected to the New South Wales Legislative Assembly for Camden, serving until his elevation to the Legislative Council in 1880.
 He died in 1882.